peppinob-ol/django_codebase_watcher/README.md

 - **Excluded Directories**: Modify `EXCLUDED_DIRECTORIES` to skip specific folders
 - **File Patterns**: Update `DJANGO_PATTERNS` to change which files are analyzed
 - **Cooldown Period**: Adjust the minimum time between analyses in `DjangoWatcher`
+- **Included Directories**: Specify directories to focus the analysis on

 ## Output

 Reports are generated in the `print_codebase` directory and include:
 - Overall project statistics
+- List of monitored directories (when using directory filtering)
 - JSON representation of project structure
 - File contents with metadata
 - List of excluded files